Oatmeal Breakfast Bars are like a bowl of oatmeal, sweetened with chunks of raisins and banana, baked into a bar.

 - 1/4 cup golden raisins, I roughly chopped my raisins

-Place rack in the center reheat oven to 375 degrees.
+- Place rack in the center of the oven and preheat to 375 degrees.
 Lightly coat an 8x8 inch square pan with cooking spray.

 What I love most about Oatmeal Breakfast Bars are they are not overly sweet.
 It is seriously like a bowl of oatmeal, sweetened with chunks of raisins and banana, baked into a bar.
 They are dense and filling, So no more hangry mid-day assaults on the pantry.